 Just as the next night’s broadcast is starting, Mary goes into a false labor, so they miss God.
 But the radio announcer reads the transcript later, in which God claims that when he made it rain the previous night, that was a miracle.
 In fact, every drop of rain, every snowflake, blade of grass, the sun, the moon, and so forth is a miracle.
 Then God enjoins people to perform miracles of their own through understanding, peace, and loving kindness.

 Let’s pause here to see what all this is about.
 Essentially, the focus of this movie is the discord and anxieties that plague the typical American family, both within, the way they get on one another’s nerves, and without, the way they yell at other people on the road as they drive to work, and the way they grumble about their boss when they are on the job.
-You might think God would be telling people to quit fighting wars and to help the starving people of Africa, but this movie is not directed at people in war-torn countries or at people who don’t have enough to eat.
+You might think God would be telling people to quit fighting wars and to help the starving people of Africa, but this movie is not concerned with people in war-torn countries or people who don’t have enough to eat.
 Those people aren’t going to be able to buy movie tickets anyway.
 No, this movie is directed at the typical theater patron, the person who lives in a peaceful community where everyone has plenty to eat.
-And thus, save for the possibility of death, exemplified by the risk involved when Mary has the baby, all the evils besetting these people are the little frustrations and apprehensions of a domestic life.
+And thus, save for the possibility of death, exemplified by the risk involved when Mary has the baby, all the evils besetting these people are the little frustrations and apprehensions of a domestic life in middle-class America.

 Anyway, Aunt Ethel becomes hysterical.
 Notwithstanding the benign message from the voice on the radio, she fears the wrath of an angry God bent on punishing all of us sinners.
 She says her mother and her sister (i.e., Mary’s grandmother and mother) both died when they had their second baby, and now God will see to it that Mary dies when she goes into labor as well.
-Joe becomes angry and starts shaking Aunt Ether violently, causing Mary to start yelling at Joe.
+Joe becomes angry and starts shaking Aunt Ethel violently, causing Mary to start yelling at Joe.

 The next morning, with Mary still seething over Joe’s physical abuse of Ethel, Joe leaves the house for some cigarettes.
 He walks by Brannan’s house and asks him what he thinks of the voice on the radio.
 Brannan says, “People silly enough to believe in God are silly enough to believe God’s talking on the radio.”
 Joe tells him he has no right to say that, and Brannan reminds him it’s a free country.
 Joe tells Brannan he is a mean, miserable, old man.
 Brannan says that Joe is the one who is miserable: “Posing as a God fearing man.
 You’re just hanging around, praying that I’ll die so you can get my job.”
 Joe pretty much admits that is true.
 Brannan then says that if God wants to answer Joe’s prayers and cause him to die, he can do it right now.
 Joe stares at him, almost wondering if a bolt of lightning will strike any minute.
 But of course it doesn’t.
 Brannan is a typical movie atheist.
 Not only is he cynical, but he is grumpy and something of a misanthrope as well.
-At the time this movie was made, it was commonly believed that without God, a person would naturally be selfish and mean.
+At the time this movie was made, it was commonly believed that without God a person would naturally be selfish and mean.

 Joe continues on his way to the local bar to get his pack of cigarettes.
 When he gets there, he is spotted by his old Navy buddy, Mitch.
 Mitch is still a bachelor and is on shore leave with a big wad of cash to spend, in contrast to Joe, who complains that he struggles to make ends meet and that his son Johnny has to have a paper route to buy his own bicycle because Joe can’t afford to buy him one himself.
 Mitch is a hedonist.
 He tells Joe about all the pleasures of visiting far off places, especially the ones in the tropics.
 Unlike Brannan, the grumpy atheist, Mitch is just having too much fun living to worry about God one way or the other.
-He laughs at the way people are afraid of living and scared of dying, at the way they are afraid when God speaks to them and they are afraid when he doesn’t.
+He laughs at the way people are afraid of living and scared of dying, at the way they are afraid when God speaks to them, and they are afraid when he doesn’t.
 It’s because they are afraid that they fight with each other.
 “As for me,” he says, “I don’t fight with nobody.
 I’m just a hundred and ninety-five pounds of true love for my fellow man.”
 They sit at a table getting drunk, with Mitch more than happy to pay for all the drinks.
-At one point, when he orders another round, a B-girl catches his eye, and he orders a drink for her too, after which she sits down at their table.
+At one point, when he orders another round, a woman sitting at the bar catches his eye, and he orders a drink for her too, after which she sits down at their table.
 She flirts with Joe, but he keeps being rude to her, even though he keeps saying, “No offense.”
 Finally, he tells Mitch that he is the voice of evil and that he never wants to see him again, threatening to squash his face if he does.

 It might seem a little much for Joe to say that Mitch is the voice of evil and to express his hatred for him.
 After all, it is not as though Mitch has ever done anything truly evil, like kill a man or rape a woman.
-He’s just a good time Charley who wants to see everyone get drunk and get laid.
+He’s just a good-time Charley who wants to see everyone get drunk and get laid.
 But Mitch’s role as someone who is evil is relative to the focus of this movie, which is the ordinary life of middle-class America.
 Just as God is mostly addressing his remarks to families dealing with the miseries of domesticity, so too is Mitch, as the Devil’s spokesman, being evil in making Joe discontented with having a family and a boring job.

 Joe comes home drunk.
 Mary reads him what God said while he was out, something about not doing what he told them, about not creating miracles through love and understanding, much in the way schoolchildren fail to do their homework.
 Everyone makes up, even Joe and Aunt Ethel, except for Johnny, who was so upset by what Joe did that he ran away from home.
 Joe goes out looking for him and finally finds him at Brannan’s house, where it turns out that Brannan and Johnny have been friends for some time.